Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

 The funicular + cable car combo from Stanserhornbahn to the top is 82CHF return, the available discounts are:

-The train from Lucerne to Stans is about 7.80CHF each way, covered by all valid travel passes and 50% with a Half Fare Card.
+The train from Lucerne to Stans is 7.80CHF each way full fare, covered by all valid travel passes and 50% with a Half Fare Card.

 Stanserhorn seasonal differences

-• There are evening trips available in the busier seasons: Saturday evenings from 3 May to 1 November, Friday evenings from 6 June to 31 October, and Thursday evenings from 5 June to 30 October
+• There are evening trips available in the busier seasons: Saturday evenings from 1 May to 31 October, Friday evenings from 5 June to 30 October, and Thursday evenings from 4 June to 29 October

 Mount Pilatus